rkolbi/My_Mars2Pro_Accessories/MARS-r2.md

 **How do I level my build plate?**

 It is highly recommended that you use the official method, aka paper method, if you're using standard FEP film thickness (100~200um).
-Watch the Official Elegoo Leveling instructional video [here](https://youtu.be/tiHu3o72NDw).
-Watch the Official Elegoo reset Z=0 instructional video [here](https://youtu.be/cqRBZUAEWD4).
+Watch the Official Elegoo Leveling instructional video [here](https://youtu.be/tiHu3o72NDw), and the reset Z=0 instructional video [here](https://youtu.be/cqRBZUAEWD4).

 **:wrench:Step by step follows:**